yinkalario/EIN-SELD/README.md

 ## Results

-It is notable that EINV2-DA is a single model using only the channle-ratation and the specaug data augmentation methods.
+It is notable that EINV2-DA is a single model using only the channle-rotation and the specaug data augmentation methods.

 <img src="figures/performance_compare.png" width="700">